SuperManito/LinuxMirrors/docs/other/index.en.md

 <div class="grid cards" markdown>

--   :material-star-four-points-outline:{ .lg .middle } __Can completely replace the official installation script__
+-   :material-shimmer:{ .lg .middle } __Completely replace the official installation script__

     ---

     It is logically consistent with [get.docker.com](https://get.docker.com) and incorporates the repositories and features of this project.

--   :material-arm-flex-outline:{ .lg .middle } __Supports domestic derivative operating systems__
+-   :material-graph:{ .lg .middle } __Supports domestic derivative operating systems__

     ---

     Compatible with a number of derivative operating systems not supported by the official installation script. :material-information-outline:{ title="In addition to the systems displayed on the official website, it also supports special systems such as <code>Huawei Cloud EulerOS</code>&nbsp;&nbsp;<code>TencentOS Server</code>&nbsp;&nbsp;<code>Alibaba Cloud Linux</code>" }

+-   :material-weight-lifter:{ .lg .middle } __Powerful and unparalleled__

+    ---

+    One of the most practical open source operation and maintenance scripts on the entire network, with excellent performance

+-   :material-compass-rose:{ .lg .middle } __Exquisite interactive design__

+    ---

+    An interactive command line interface that is easy to understand and use, way ahead of the competition

 </div>

 <div style="display: flex; align-items: center; gap: 8px;">
-    <p>After years of technical accumulation and production environment testing, it has been widely praised by the community and deeply loved by developers.
+    <p>✨ After years of technical accumulation and production environment testing, it has been widely praised by the community and deeply loved by developers.
 It is used by major companies.</p>
     <div class="icon-brand-section">
       <div class="icon-brand-container no-select">
         <a class="icon-brand-button" target="_blank" href="https://1panel.pro" title="1Panel">